Samsung Bespoke Refrigerators let you customize the color of your appliance - but would you want to?

 Think the avocado green bathroom suites favored in the 1980’s, the bold, complementary colors that were on-trend in the1990’s (blue and yellow bedrooms anyone?), or the love for magnolia we saw in the 2000’s - if you saw those in a home now, they’d essentially scream out the exact date you started to question your own sense of style.

+Samsung says the front panels of the Bespoke Refrigerators can be changed if you get fed-up with the color, although they haven't offered any price details, so we can't imagine this will be particularly affordable.

-While re-painting your walls, or buying new scatter cushions might be viable if you want to ensure your home interiors stay current, forking out on new large appliances because the color is out-dated is, in my eyes, a step too far.
+While re-painting your walls, or buying new scatter cushions might be viable if you want to ensure your home interiors stay current, forking out for new panels to change the color of your large appliances because the tone is out-dated is, in my eyes, a step too far.

 - Check out these great vacuum cleaner deals